Troubleshooting Sync

 Enable debug logging

 The network connection seems fine?
-OK, let's get additional information!
+Then let's get additional information to the logs.
 The Sync server comes with a switch to turn on debug logging.
 Logs go to standard output and are typically very sparse.
-Debug logs on the other hand provide you with a lot of information.
-Once you get used to the amount of information, you will learn to identify problems.
+Debug logs on the other hand provide you with a lot of extra information, which can help you to diagnose problems.
 For example, a client got disconnected?
 The debug logs usually tell why.

 Clients do not connect